Cash Flow vs Capital Growth: Which Really Builds A Stronger Property Portfolio

 After 20 years, the gap between these two properties is more than $1.4 million.

 For investors, this is the key takeaway: while cash flow helps you cover the costs of holding property, it’s capital growth that does the heavy lifting in building wealth.
-Over time, compounding growth creates the equity that allows you to expand your portfolio and accelerate your path to financial freedom.
+Over time, compounding growth creates the equity that allows you to expand your portfolio and accelerate your path to your next property purchase.

 Balancing Growth and Cash Flow